naa986/wp-paypal/wp-paypal/readme.txt

 none

 == Changelog ==

+= 1.2.3.28 =
+* Added an option to enable funding sources.

 = 1.2.3.27 =
 * Made changes to the code that retrieve the plugin url and path.